semuconsulting/PyGPSClient/README.md

 ## <a name="installation">Installation</a>

 In the following, `python3` & `pip` refer to the Python 3 executables.
 You may need to type `python` or `pip3`, depending on your particular environment.
-It is also recommended that the Python 3 scripts (bin) and site_packages directories are included in your PATH (*many standard Python 3 installation packages will do this automatically*).
+It is recommended that the Python 3 scripts (bin) and site_packages directories are included in your PATH (*many standard Python 3 installation packages will do this automatically*).

 ### Platform Dependencies

-On Windows and MacOS, pip, tkinter and the necessary imaging libraries are generally packaged with Python 3.
+On Windows and MacOS, pip, tkinter and the necessary imaging libraries are including with the official [Python.org](https://www.python.org/downloads/) installation package.
 On some Linux distributions like Ubuntu 18+ and Raspberry Pi OS, they may need to be installed separately, e.g.:

 ```shell
 sudo apt install python3-pip python3-tk python3-pil python3-pil.imagetk
 ```

+*NB:* The version of Python embedded with most Apple MacOS platforms includes a [deprecated version of tkinter (8.5)](https://www.python.org/download/mac/tcltk/).
+Use an official [Python.org](https://www.python.org/downloads/) installation package instead.

 *NB:* If you're compiling the latest version of Python 3 from source, you may also need to install tk-dev (or a similarly named package e.g. tk-devel) first.
 Refer to http://wiki.python.org/moin/TkInter for further details.